Alshon Jeffery: 2009 season

 As a freshman, Jeffery caught five passes for 61 yards in his first five games before making seven catches for 138 yards and three touchdowns against the University of Kentucky.
 The performance was the second-best single-game performance in school history and Jeffery became the third Gamecock in 2009 to earn SEC Freshman of the Week, following defensive end Devin Taylor and running back Jarvis Giles.
 He was a consensus first-team Freshman All-SEC and first-team Freshman All-American in recognition of his successful freshman season.

 2010 season

 In a Week 4 game against Auburn, Jeffery had a breakout performance in the 35–27 loss.
 He was only a few yards shy of 200 receiving yards and added two touchdowns for the Gamecocks.
 Another one of his best games in 2010 came against in-state rival Clemson where he had five catches for 141 yards and a touchdown.
 Through 14 games, Jeffery made 88 catches totaling 1,517 yards and nine touchdowns including eight games with 100 yards or more receiving, and a 108.4 yd/game average.
-Jeffery was named a Biletnikoff Award finalist, the award given to the nation's top wide receiver.
+Jeffery was named a Biletnikoff Award finalist, the award given to the season's outstanding receiver.
 Because of his performances, helping lead the Gamecocks to their first SEC Championship Game appearance in school history, Jeffery was selected as an All-American.